Xola-Kota-2016/Week-1-HTML-and-CSS-Introduction-to-HTML-and-CSS-/README.md

   - The browser guesses what you meant, and does its best to fix the bug itself.
 - How many elements are there in the following HTML code? h1 The End of the World is Nigh /h1 article Musings on our Current Social Predicament, by em Trans I. Tory /em p Random content…./p /article
-  - Four, because theres four tags.
+  - Four, because there are four tags.

 HTML Text Formatting